Awanyu

-Avanyu (also Awanyu), is a Tewa deity, the guardian of water.
-Represented as a horned or plumed serpent with curves suggestive of flowing water or the zig-zag of lightning, Awanyu appears on the walls of caves located high above canyon rivers in New Mexico and Arizona.
-Avanyu may be related to the feathered serpent of Mesoamerica–Quetzalcoatl and related deities.
-Avanyu is a frequent motif on Native American pottery of the Southwestern United States.
+Awanyu or Avanyu is a water guardian and a deity of the Tewa people.
+Awanyu is depicted as a horned (or plumed) serpent with a sinuous body suggestive of the flow of water or the zigzag of lightning.
+Frequently, the Tewa emplaced Awanyu icons on cave walls situated high above canyon rivers in New Mexico and Arizona.
+Awanyu may be related to the associated deities of Quetzalcoatl, the feathered serpent of Mesoamerica.
+Awanyu is a frequent motif on Native American pottery from the Southwestern United States.

-Awanyu is represented as a plumed, or horned serpent, who guards waterways and is a harbinger of storms; a protector of the Pueblo people.